salpharre/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-Personal Portfolio created using Bootstrap.
+Personal Portfolio created using Bootstrap and own CSS.

 ## Table of Contents